klarm/KMCard/README.md

 </p>

 # Introduction
 **RVCard** is a lightweight, high-performance solution for creating dynamic UI components.
-It supports building reusable UI components by writing XML layouts，and you can aslo build flexible combinations of them.
+It supports building reusable UI components by writing XML layoutsand you can aslo build flexible combinations of them.
 There are various forms of embedding RVCard in your existing code.
 See the **Demo** and **How to Start** for more details.

 [中文文档](/README_CN.md)